 Healthcare providers measure cancer outlook by the five-year survival rate.
-Overall, the survival rate for male breast cancer is 84%.
-The survival rate for men with breast cancer that has not spread beyond the original tumor is 97%.
-For men with cancer that has spread to other parts of the body, the survival rate is about 22%.
+The survival rate for male breast cancer that hasn’t spread beyond the original tumor is 95%.
+The male breast cancer survival rate drops to 19% once the cancer has spread parts of your body away from your chest.

 When should I see my healthcare provider about male breast cancer?